TGExplore/Marie-2.0-English/README.md

 If you want to use this version(removed old sudo's)
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Whit3diamond/Melody)

-Don't forget to add "heroku postgres" to resources/addons

 ENV: Use "ANYTHING"

 TOKEN: Your bot token, as a string.